Curtis Trailer Company

 Click Here For All Brochures, Advertisements, And Articles.

-There were several variations on the original trailer but they all followed a basic design.
-The trailer had a ridgid canopy and sides, sitting almost as tall as the autos of the time.
+A. R. Curtis made several changes in the design of his trailer and came out with four new models in early 1916, each featuring his patented hitch.
+He also made available for sale the Curtis Outing Trailer placing him among the first camping trailer manufacturers.
+The trailer had a ridged canopy and sides, sitting almost as tall as the autos of the time.
 The two side beds lifted up and formed part of the side walls while in transit, laying down when setting up the trailer for camp.
 When setup for camp canvas formed the bed roof and walls.
 This trailer was sort of a hybrid between the tent trailer of the time and an early travel trailer.
+It was intended to be usable with the beds in either up or down position.
 Equipped for camping the trailer weighed 750 lbs.
-The price ranged from $47.50 to $137.50.
-That would be equivilent to $900.00 to $2,600.00 in 2007 dollars.
-The beds could seep 4 person but additional cots could be placed under the beds as the canvas bed covering went all the way to the ground.

 Copyright © 2009 PopupCamperHistory